jon-jacky/Piety/editors/edsel.md

 In *edsel*, search is always case sensitive.

+When you use the */.../* and *?...?* forms, the search string is treated as ordinary text, not a regular expression.
+You can use these forms to search for strings that include  regular expression characters such as .
+(dot) and * (star) etc. without  escapes, and strings that include invalid regular expressions such as unmatched parentheses etc.

+You can also search for regular expressions.  *edsel* provides the *|pattern|* and *&pattern&* address forms, where *pattern* is a regular expression.

 #### Selecting and using the text region ####

 The text *region* is the target for the *^W* cut command and